-2013 \$ 2012 \$
+2014 \$ 2013 \$

-Accumulated reserves at 1 January - 457,032
+Accumulated reserves at 1 January - -

-Transfer from retained earnings in relation to: Maestro's Circle donations Transfer to retained earnings in relation to: Magazina's Circle symposium.
-190,000 230,000
+Transfer from retained earnings in relation to: Maestro's Circle donations Transfer to retained earnings in relation to: Maestro's Circle expenses 394,000 (394,000) 190,000 (190,000)

-Maestro's Circle expenses Accumulated reserves at 31 December (190,000) (687,032)
+Accumulated reserves at 31 December -

-Accumulated reserves at 51 December

-The Maestro's Circle Reserve was created in 2009 to assist with the costs associated with special activities planned by the incoming Principal Conductor and Artistic Advisor, Mr Vladimir Ashkenazy.
-The Maestro's Circle expenses reflect the net expenditure associated with gala concert activities, other recordings and new music compositions during the course of Mr Ashkenazy's tenure with the orchestra in the period 2009 to 2013.
+The Maestro's Circle Reserve was created in 2009 to assist with the costs associated with special activities planned by the Principal Conductor and Artistic Advisor, Mr Vladimir Ashkenazy through his tenure to the end of 2013.
+The Maestro's Circle Reserve was continued in 2014 to fund expenditure associated with gala concert activities, opera's in concert, recordings and new orchestral compositions proposed by the current Chief Conductor and Artistic Director, Mr David Robertson.